MovieTrender/TwitterClassifier/README.md

 ###What it does?

-Reads the Sequence file with all the tweets and run a MapReduce in which for each line take the TweetID and the tweet related and classifies it using:
+Reads the Sequence file containing all the tweets and runs a MapReduce in which for each line take the TweetID and the tweet related and classifies it using:

 - Naive Bayes model
 - Document Frequency